-The Kantishna Roadhouse main building serves as the central social and meeting area for our guests.
-The beautiful log Roadhouse building is the hub of activities, meals, and general relaxation.
-Here is what you will find inside a huge lobby where you can sit in front of a crackling fire, the front desk, gift shop, activities desk, library, dining rooms and saloon.
+The Kantishna Roadhouse main building serves as the central social and meeting area for guests.
+The beautiful log Roadhouse building is the hub of activities, meals and general relaxation.
+Sit inside a huge lobby in front of a crackling fire, the front desk, gift shop, activities desk, library, dining rooms and saloon.

 Located upstairs from the Lobby, the Roadhouse Library contains a huge collection of Alaskan books, DVDs, puzzles and games.
 This area also hosts the afternoon and evening naturalist activities when held indoors.
-Through the Library you can access a beautiful second-story screen porch.
+A beautiful second-story screen porch is accessed through the Library.
 This area boasts large comfortable chairs and seating; a perfect place to relax with friends or a good book and listen to the soothing sounds of Moose Creek just below.

 All Roadhouse meals are prepared with the freshest ingredients possible; in fact, some veggies are grown in the backyard Alaskan-sized greenhouse.
-Breads and other scrumptious treats are baked fresh daily and we often feature salmon, halibut and cod from Alaskan waters.
+Breads and other scrumptious treats are baked fresh daily and the kitchen often features salmon, halibut and cod from Alaskan waters.
 The Roadhouse features complete breakfasts, lunches and dinners.
 For guests going on day hikes, the kitchen prepares sack lunches for the trail.
 A beverage station with coffee and tea is open throughout the day and evening.

-To compliment your meal, the Kantishna Roadhouse has the only full-service saloon in the Denali Park backcountry.
-The Roadhouse Saloon serves a great selection of fine wines, Alaskan beers, as well as all traditional spirits and libations.
-The bar itself and much of the shelving are handmade made from Hawaiian Koa and Alaskan Birch – a striking and beautiful combination and conversation piece that contributes to the comfortable atmosphere.
-Appetizers are served each evening at 5:00 pm in the Saloon and a guide is in attendance to answer questions about activities and programs for the following day.
+To compliment a meal, the Kantishna Roadhouse has the only full-service saloon in the Denali Park backcountry.
+The Roadhouse Saloon serves a great selection of fine wines and Alaskan beers, as well as all traditional spirits and libations.
+The bar itself and much of the shelving are handmade made from Hawaiian koa and Alaskan birch – a striking and beautiful combination and conversation piece that contributes to the comfortable atmosphere.
+Appetizers are served each evening at 5:00pm in the Saloon and a guide is in attendance to answer questions about activities and programs for the following day.

 Activities at the Kantishna Roadhouse